Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: Introduction

-A \emph{homomorphism} of a graph $G$ to a graph $H$ is a vertex-mapping that preserves adjacency, i.e., a mapping $\psi:V(G) \to V(H)$ such that if $x\sim y$ in $G$, then $\psi(x)\sim \psi(y)$ in $H$.
-If there exists a homomorphism of $G$ to $H$, we may write $G \to H$ and we may say that $G$ is $H$-colourable.
-In the study of homomorphisms, it is usual to work with the \emph{core} of a graph.
-That is, a minimal subgraph which admits a homomorphism from the graph itself.
-It is not difficult to show that a core of a given graph is unique up to isomorphism.
-A graph is said to be a \emph{core} if it admits no homomorphism to a proper subgraph.
-We refer to the book~\cite{HNbook} on graph homomorphisms for a reference.
+The current work is a first step towards generalizing these extremal questions for $k$-critical graphs to $H$-critical graphs, defined using the terminology of homomorphisms.
+A \emph{homomorphism} of a graph $G$ to a graph $H$ is a vertex-mapping that preserves adjacency, i.e., a mapping $\psi:V(G) \to V(H)$ such that if $x$ and $y$ are adjacent in $G$, then $\psi(x)$ and $\psi(y)$ are adjacent in $H$.
+If there exists a homomorphism of $G$ to $H$, we may write $G \to H$ and we may say that $G$ is $H$-colourable, or that $G$ maps to $H$.
+In the study of homomorphisms, it is usual to work with \emph{the core} of a graph, that is, a minimal subgraph which admits a homomorphism from the graph itself.
+It is not difficult to show that a core of any graph is unique up to isomorphism.
+A graph is said to be \emph{a core} if it admits no homomorphism to a proper subgraph.
+We refer to the book~\cite{HNbook} for a reference on these notions.

-It is easy to check that $G$ is $K_k$-colourable (where $K_k$ is a complete graph on $k$ vertices) if and only if $G$ is (properly) $k$-colourable.
-The problem of $K_k$-colourability is among the most studied questions in graph theory.

-Another family of graphs for which the $H$-colouring problem is of high importance is the family of odd-cycles.
-We refer to this as $C_{2l+1}$-colourability, where $C_i$ is the cycle of length $i$. $C_{2l+1}$-colourability is directly related to circular and fractional colouring of graphs, see~\cite{HNbook}.
-Many other interesting questions are formulated, or reformulated, in the language of $C_{2l+1}$-colourability, for example, the Jaeger-Zhang conjecture~\cite{Z02} (see also~\cite{B04,Z01}) and the Pentagon Conjecture of Ne\v{s}et\v{r}il~\cite{N13}.

-On the other hand, the question of building graphs of high girth or high odd-girth and high chromatic number is a part of classic graph theory that is still a subject of high interest.
-As one of the earliest results on the subject, Gr\"otzsch built a graph on 11 vertices (see Figure~\ref{fig:mycielskis}(i)) which is triangle-free (i.e. of odd-girth $\geq 5$) and not mapping to $K_3$ (i.e. not 3-colourable).
-Harary~\cite{H69} showed that 11 vertices are needed to build any such graph, and Chv\'atal~\cite{C74} showed that the Gr\"otzsch graph is the only such graph on 11 vertices.
-Along this line of work, and viewing $K_3$ as an odd-cycle of length~$3$ we ask the following general question.
+Homomorphisms generalize proper vertex-colourings.
+Indeed, a homomorphism of $G$ to $K_k$ is equivalent to a $k$-colouring of $G$.
+However, the extension of the notion of colour-criticality to a homomorphism-based one is not much studied.
+As defined by Catlin~\cite{C84}, for a graph $H$, (we may assume $H$ is a core), a graph $G$ is said to be \emph{$H$-critical} if $G$ does not have a homomorphism to $H$ but any proper subgraph of $G$ does.
+We thus have the following.